GenerateNU/website/.github/pull_request_template.md

 I changed the CSS units for width, height, line-height, font-size, and other attributes to make them fit better on the page.
 In some cases, I utilized CSS functions such as min() to ensure that a sizing which looked good at normal resolutions did not cause issues at extreme window sizes and shapes.
 I created rotated copies of the Product Development wheel instead of rotating a single image, and split the
  Ideation, Prototype, and Production components into two main elements enclosed by JSX fragments.
-I also I also added CSS styling for the mobile version through the Product Development Lifecycle section to
+I also reduced the padding on the NavBar component and added a row-flex to one of its divs to align the image, text, and menu icon within.
+I also added CSS styling for the mobile version of the landing page through the Product Development Lifecycle section to match it with the Figma and prevent bleeding.

  # How did I test it?